 - copy of the full Training Plan prepared by the RTO

 - letter from Training Services NSW approving the training contract

 - records of time worked and wages paid

 - copy of the industrial award or agreement under which the learner is employed.

 Training for workplace supervisors **free workshops currently offered**

 It is important that workplace supervisors have the necessary skills to oversee the on-the-job training for an apprentice or trainee.

 Training Services NSW is currently offering free Supervising Your Apprentice or Trainee workshops in July, August, September and October 2016.
 To find out more, go here.

 Your Registered Training Organisation may also be able to assist with training for your supervisors and team leaders.

-A range of resources, listed below, have been developed to help you do this training within your workplace, including workbooks and a DVD hosted by Scott Cam.
+A range of resources, listed below, have been developed to help you do this training within your workplace.